vectordotdev/vector/website/highlights/2020-01-20-splunk-hec-specify-indexed-fields.md

 event fields.
 All fields are now implicit and therefore the `splunk_hec` sink will _not_ index any fields by default.

+## Upgrade Guide

 In order to mark desired fields as indexed you can use the optional configuration option `indexed_fields`:

 ```toml title="vector.toml"
  [sinks.my_sink_id]